1AhmadiS1/week1-tasks/README.md

 what i learned :
 - How to use HTML forms with PHP (GET and POST)

--How to validate user input
+- How to validate user input

--How to use htmlspecialchars() and empty for security
+- How to use htmlspecialchars() and empty for security

 - Basics of OOP in PHP